mehernosh/Google-Voice-Unhooked-Droid/README.md

 Google-Voice-Unhooked-Droid
 ===========================
-Google voice droid attempts to allow users to initiate call-backs from their android phones.
+Google voice unhooked for android attempts to allow users to initiate call-backs from their android phones.

 !!!WARNING!!!
 Google voice does not have an official API!
 This app has been created by sniffing packets while using google voice.